maxcountryman/flask-login/README.md

 1. Fork this repository
 2. Make your changes
-3. Install the requirements in `dev-requirements.txt`
+3. Install the dev requirements with `pip install -r requirements/dev.txt`
-4. Submit a pull request after running `make check` (ensure it does not error!)
+4. Submit a pull request after running `tox` (ensure it does not error!)

 Please give us adequate time to review your submission.
 Thanks!